 Diverse Environments, Meaningful Successes

-Medaille College hosts a highly diverse student body with respect to race, ethnicity, educational background, socioeconomic status, veteran status, and age.
+My courses typically host a highly diverse student body with respect to race, ethnicity, educational background, socioeconomic status, veteran status, and age.

-A considerable number of Medaille students are “first-generation” college students.
+A considerable number of my students are “first-generation” college students.
 This aspect of students’ family/educational background cuts across lines of race, sex, age, and gender expression, and can have a uniquely powerful effect on students’ success in college, not only in shaping their preparation for college-level work, but in determining students’ abilities to find help, resources, and support at or near home.

-I have worked closely with Medaille’s Office of Multi-Cultural and Community-Based Learning to develop projects and opportunities for students to engage with issues of diversity, equity, and justice in a global context. .
+I worked closely with Medaille’s Office of Multi-Cultural and Community-Based Learning to develop projects and opportunities for students to engage with issues of diversity, equity, and justice in a global context. .

-In my recent Fulbright Specialist Grant, I promoted student-achievement and capacity-building at an overseas institution, training a truly diverse faculty and student population in student-centered pedagogies.
+In my Fulbright Specialist Grant, I promoted student-achievement and capacity-building at an overseas institution, training a truly diverse faculty and student population in student-centered pedagogies.

 Before coming to Medaille, I earned an M.A. and Ph.D. and taught at the University of Maryland, College Park, a large and ethnically diverse State University located in Prince George’s County, MD.